kdoore/CS1335-Documentation/hsbSlider.rst

 	5. Can you create a small random variation in these values so when the user draws artwork, the colors show very slight random variation?
 	6. How can you incorporate these sliders into a drawing program so the user can create interesting artwork?
 	7. Why is it better to have hueValue as an input parameter to our function rather than modifying the global variable _hueValue within the function itself?
+	8. How would you use the ``map()`` function to determine the xPosition for the indicator rectangle if you only know the current hueValue?

 .. _Processing:  http://www.processing.org